IMJLA/Adsi/docs/markdown/en-US/ConvertTo-SidByteArray.md

 ### EXAMPLE 1
 ```
-ConvertTo-SidByteArray -SidString 'S-1-5-32-544'
+ConvertTo-SidByteArray -SidString $SID
 ```

-Converts the SID string for the built-in Administrators group ('S-1-5-32-544') to a byte array representation, which is required when working with directory services that expect SIDs in binary format.
+Convert the SID string to a byte array

 ## PARAMETERS